QuantEcon/book-networks-public/_sources/ch_intro.md

 G_p.out_degree('p')
 ```

-Additionally the NetworkX package supplies functions for testing communication and strong connectedness, as well as to
+Additionally, the `NetworkX` package supplies functions for testing
+communication and strong connectedness, as well as to compute strongly
-compute strongly conneted components.
+connected components.

 ```{code-cell}
 G = nx.DiGraph()